AskTinNguyen/AtherAgent/docs/proposals/Tasks/Proposal_Tasks_Management_implementation.md

     *   AI acts as an orchestrator, analyzing input and deciding on a sequence of actions autonomously.
     *   Leverages LLM agents to handle multi-step processes.
     *   AI is used to plan and manage tasks.
+    *   **Automated Metadata Extraction:** The AI can automatically extract key metadata (e.g., deadlines, priorities, assignees) from natural language task descriptions, reducing manual input.
+    *   **Contextual Information Retrieval:**  The AI can proactively retrieve and provide relevant contextual information (e.g., related documents, previous discussions) to the user as part of the workflow, aiding in task execution.

 *   **Example:** User instructs the assistant to "prepare a weekly report."